 The communities that will be most affected by the construction of the stadium are predominantly populated by people of color, activists said.

 SOUL has been using social media to bring attention to this cause.
-On started by SOUL members, “Igniting the SOUL,” students have posted their personal views about gentrification, and why others should be concerned about it.
+On the new Tumblr blog started by SOUL members, “Igniting the SOUL,” students have posted their personal views about gentrification, and why others should be concerned about it.

 On Facebook students held up signs with the hashtag #StandWithStompers to show their support.
 SOUL highlighted how gentrification ties into systematic racism:

 “SOUL agrees with Stadium Stompers that it’s beyond time to value and protect the black communities supporting and surrounding Philadelphia universities.
 At the very least, this means not destroying their homes, recreation centers and neighborhoods for another football stadium, more campus buildings or subsidized housing for faculty and students.”